-The Best Charcoal Teeth Whitening Supplement (Plus, Those Best for Health and Beauty)
+The Best Charcoal Teeth Whitening Supplements Reviewed (Plus, The Top Brands for Health & Beauty)

 Consuming charcoal or using it on your body can seem very strange.
 You may have heard of it being used in hospitals to help overdose patients, but when you’re standing there looking down as you grill your meat over the fire it all seems rather dubious.